Matthew McConaughey calls for ‘talk about gun responsibility’ after Uvalde

 “I am a father, the son of a kindergarten teacher, and an American.
 I was also born in Uvalde, Texas.
-That’s why I’m writing this,” the “Dallas Buyers Club” actor wrote in an opinion column published on the front page Monday of the Austin American-Statesman.
+That’s why I’m writing this,” the actor wrote in an opinion column published Monday on the front page of the Austin American-Statesman.

 “I believe that responsible, law-abiding Americans have a Second Amendment right, enshrined by our founders, to bear arms.
 I also believe we have a cultural obligation to take steps toward slowing down the senseless killing of our children,” McConaughey wrote.